 Retargeting – ad type that targets shoppers who have previously viewed or purchased a product

 For Amazon sellers, DSP should be part of a full-funnel strategy.
 Sponsored Products and Sponsored Brands are lower on the advertising funnel – capturing consumers late in their purchase journey, whereas DSP is higher in the funnel, working more for brand awareness than for high conversion rates.

 Amazon DSP represents an excellent opportunity for expansion when a brand is hitting the point of diminishing returns with PPC.
 A good rule of thumb is if a business is spending more than about $10k in ad spend on search and achieving its goals, it’s a good time to try DSP.
 This is in part because Amazon does have a $35k minimum (over two months) to use DSP, although brands who work with Teikametrics enjoy some flexibility on this.

 We recommend an always-on approach to retargeting.
-This way, your ads are nudging customers who’ve abandoned a cart or spent time on the PDP but not made a purchase, as well as reaching previous customers with a new product, upsell, or cross-sell.
+This way, your ads are nudging customers who’ve abandoned a cart or spent time on the PDP but have not made a purchase, as well as reaching previous customers with a new product, upsell, or cross-sell.

 Also consider brand awareness plays.
 Target audiences that show an interest in purchasing certain kinds of products, audiences currently “in aisle” (viewing a specific product), lookalike audiences (shoppers who look similar to those who’ve purchased from your brand), or audiences browsing products similar to the ones you’re marketing.